Gerhard hermann Budde Free in Nordhorn

 The French occupation

 On the 17th of November 1813 the Russians arrived in Nordhorn and took over the local government.
 Most of the old monarchy systems were restored, after the collapse of the French rule, at the Vienna Congress (September 1814-June 1815).
-Once more Count Ludwig tried to get his way to re-establish his county, however the Congress ruled that it was part of the Kingdom of Hannover.
+Once more Count Ludwig of Bentheim tried to get his way to re-establish his county, however the Congress ruled that it was part of the Kingdom of Hannover.
 It would take nearly another century before these old powers were finally dissolved.
 However, the seeds of change were clearly sown and very few of the powers were able to continue to rule without the involvement of representatives of the population.
 Most changes set in motion during the French occupation were in one way or another continued after the French had left their occupied territories.

 Burgschenke – Domspatz